-The Attendance Team consists of the Headteacher, Family Link Worker, Designated Safeguarding Lead and Office staff.
+The Attendance Team consists of the Headteacher, Attendance Lead and of Admin Lead, Safeguarding Leads and SENDCo.
 They will:

 - Ensure staff are clear about their roles and responsibilities in relation to attendance and have the required knowledge and skills to fulfil them. - Meet regularly as a team to monitor and review attendance across the school for individual pupils, vulnerable groups and the whole school.
 They will identify pupils whose attendance is a cause for concern and put attendance interventions in place as necessary Depending on the level of concern, the Attendance Team will involve class teachers and other relevant staff and co-ordinate meetings with parents/carers.
 Where considered necessary a formal action plan will be produced.